cannin/ghist/README.md

 Inside the interface:
 - `Left` / `Right`: move to the previous or next commit.
 - `Up` / `Down`: scroll the detail view.
+- `F`: load a different file (absolute path or relative to the directory you launched the app from).
 - `PgUp` `PgDn`: page navigation.
 - `Home` / `End` or `g` / `G`: jump to start/end of the list.
 - `q`: quit.